jairamarimon/ai-kb-assistant/README.md

 # 🚢 Cruise Travel Assistant

-Welcome to **AI KB Assistant**, your friendly mini knowledge-base assistant for cruise travel! 🌊🛳️
+Welcome to **Cruise Travel Assistant**, your friendly mini knowledge-base assistant for cruise travel! 🌊🛳️

 This project lets you ask questions about cruises and destinations.
 Answers come straight from curated ShermansTravel pages, with related citations, and everything is powered by OpenAI, Pinecone, and Supabase.